dem1995/machine-learning/extra_pages/naive_bayes/README.md

 ### The normalization term is irrelevant
 Consider the term in the denominator of Bayes's theorem, the probability of our evidence _B_, $$P(B)$$ (also called the normalization term).
 This depends _solely_ on the evidence we've observed.
 Now, consider that for our classifier we're just looking at different outcomes, which are $$A$$s, and trying to see which of these is maximized.

 But wait!
 When considering different outcomes, the evidence isn't changing at all, which means $$P(B)$$ is constant when we're just looking at a single vector of evidence!
-Since our evidence isn't changing, and since therefore $$P(B)$$ isn't changing, when looking at some evidence and trying to decide which of the $$A$$s is most likely, we can get rid of $$P(B)$$ and that'll change everythign by a constant - meaning the otucome $$A$$ that would be most likely will still be the most likely.
+Since our evidence isn't changing, and since therefore $$P(B)$$ isn't changing, when looking at some evidence and trying to decide which of the $$A$$s is most likely, we can get rid of $$P(B)$$ and that'll change everything by a constant - meaning the outcome $$A$$ that would be most likely will still be the most likely.

 In this manner, we arrive at our final Naïve Bayes Classifier equation: